• Skip to main content

 • Add fresh herbs such as parsley, tarragon, or dill.

-• Substitute fresh red or green grapes halves or quarters for the dried cranberries, or add chopped apple or pineapple.
+• Substitute fresh red or green grape halves or quarters for the dried cranberries, or add chopped apple or pineapple.
 Add chopped onion, hard-boiled eggs, or relish.

-• Use leftover fried chicken, roast chicken, broiled chicken, baked chicken, or even leftover turkey instead of a rotisserie chicken.
+• Use leftover fried chicken, roast chicken, broiled chicken thighs, baked chicken, or even leftover turkey instead of a rotisserie chicken.

-Leftovers should be stored covered in your refrigerator and will last up to five days, depending on the freshness of the individual ingredients.
+Leftovers should be stored covered in your refrigerator and will last up to four days.
+Of course, this depends on the freshness of the individual ingredients.
 I don’t recommend freezing it.

 • When you are adding the salt and pepper, keep in mind that purchased rotisserie chickens vary in saltiness depending on what flavor you buy and where they are purchased.